Code Orange (band): The Above and hiatus (2023–2025)

-On May 30 2023, the band shared a video on their YouTube channel entitled "Code Orange SLAMS modern music critics", with the thumbnail featuring critics such as Anthony Fantano (wearing a Code Orange shirt) and Finn McKenty.
+On May 30 2023, the band shared a video on their YouTube channel entitled "Code Orange Slams modern music critics".
 However, the video served as a bait-and-switch: It instead featured several minutes of a staged torture sequence before a new song played at the end.
 The day after the video, on June 1, 2023, the band released two new songs: "Grooming My Replacement", which played in the video, and "The Game".
-On July 18, 2023, the band released the single "Take Shape" featuring Billy Corgan.
+On July 18, 2023, the band released the single "Take Shape" featuring Billy Corgan of the Smashing Pumpkins.
 On the same day, the band announced their fifth studio album, The Above, which was released on September 29, 2023.
 On September 6, 2023, the band released the next single, "Mirror".

 On January 12, 2024, the band canceled their upcoming headline tour and ShipRocked cruise / Pulp Summer Slam due to health problems their guitarist Dominic Landolina has been facing for the past year.
 In April 2025, vocalist Jami Morgan announced that the band is on hiatus, describing them as being "on the shelf".
 Morgan cited Landolina's health issues, as well as the pursuit of other projects by himself, Balderose and Meyers as the main reasons for the band's hiatus.

 Musical style and influences

 Code Orange has been described as many different genres throughout their discography primarily, metalcore, hardcore punk, alternative metal, industrial metal.
-They have also been described as metallic hardcore, industrial hardcore, post-hardcore, nu metal, heavy metal, sludge metal, noise, industrial, alternative rock, and grunge.
+They have also been described as metallic hardcore, industrial hardcore, post-hardcore, nu metal, nu metalcore, heavy metal, sludge metal, noise, industrial, alternative rock, and grunge.
 (Note: Musical styles: